pyeve/eve/docs/config.rst

                                 :ref:`hateoas_feature` for the resource.
                                 Defaults to ``True``.

-``mongo_write_concern``         A dictionary defining MongoDB write concern
-                                settings for the endpoint datasource.
-All
-                                standard write concern settings (w, wtimeout, j, fsync) are supported.
-Defaults to ``{'w': 1}`` which means 'do regular acknowledged writes'
-                                (this is also the Mongo default.)

-                                Please be aware that setting 'w' to a value of 2 or greater requires replication to be active or you will be getting 500 errors (the write will still happen; Mongo will just be unable to check that it's being written to multiple servers.)

 ``authentication``              A class with the authorization logic for the
                                 endpoint.
 If not provided the eventual
                                 general purpose auth class (passed as